nishiwen1214/Benchmark-leakage-detection/README.md

 ### Data process
 First, you need to prepare the data you need to detect, please refer to [example_data.json](data/example_data.json) for details.
+It should be noted that MMLU, CMMLU, and C-Eval have 4 options each, while CMB has 5 options.

   ```
 {